Capitol Accessibility Services

 For concerns and information on accommodations for people with disabilities please contact:

-For scheduling Capitol and Capitol Visitors Center Tours contact:
+For scheduling Capitol and Capitol Visitors Center Tours with an American Sign Language interpreter, please contact:

 Parking & Route Markers

-Vehicles properly displaying an official disabled parking placard or disabled parking license may park at a parking meter in the Capitol Complex for free at any time.
+- Vehicles properly displaying an official disabled parking placard or disabled parking license may park at a parking meter in the Capitol Complex for free.

 - Two family use restrooms are available at the end of the tunnel leading from the Capitol north wing elevators on level E2.